St. Joseph Medical Center

 • Upper extremity exercise

-• Dressing training Family training
+• Dressing training

-St. Joseph features a full staff of occupational therapists who can evaluate a new patient and perform follow-up treatments, and certified occupational therapy assistants (COTA) who are dedicated to follow-up treatments.
+UM St. Joseph Medical Center features a full staff of occupational therapists who can evaluate a new patient and perform follow-up treatments, and certified occupational therapy assistants (COTA) who are dedicated to follow-up treatments.
 OT staff members work with both patients and their family members to help them return to their routine of performing activities of daily living.

-For more information, call 410.337.1330.
+For more information, please call 410-337-1330.